nKlapatch/documentation/configuration/raspi-config.md

 <a name="boot-options"></a>
 ### Boot Options

-From here you can change what happens when your Pi boots.
-Use this option to change your boot preference to command line or desktop.
-You can choose whether boot-up waits for the network to be available, and whether the Plymouth splash screen is displayed at boot-up.
+From here, you can change what happens when your Pi boots.
+Use this option to change whether the Pi boots to the command line or the desktop, whether boot-up waits for the network to be available, and whether the Plymouth splash screen is displayed at boot-up.

 <a name="localisation-options"></a>
 ### Localisation Options

-The localisation submenu gives you these options to choose from: keyboard layout, time zone, locale, and WiFi country code.
+The localisation submenu allows you to change the keyboard layout, time zone, locale, and WiFi country code.
 All options on these menus default to British or GB until you change them.

 #### Change locale
 Select a locale, for example `en_GB.UTF-8 UTF-8`.

 #### Change time zone
-Select your local time zone, starting with the region, e.g. Europe, then selecting a city, e.g. London.
+Select your local time zone, starting with the region (e.g. Europe) and continuing with the city (e.g. London).
 Type a letter to skip down the list to that point in the alphabet.

 #### Change keyboard layout
 This option opens another menu which allows you to select your keyboard layout.
 It will take a long time to display while it reads all the keyboard types.
 Changes usually take effect immediately, but may require a reboot.